icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### Travel Behavior

-- [AirSage](https://airsage.com/) - AirSage is a well-known provider of location based services and GPS data from cell phones operating in the space since 2000.
+- [AirSage](https://airsage.com/) - A well-known provider of location based services and GPS data from cell phones operating in the space since 2000.
-- [Replica](https://replicahq.com/platform) - Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.
+- [Replica](https://replicahq.com/platform) - A data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.
 - [SafeGraph](https://www.safegraph.com/) - Points of interest (POI) provider providing information on destination locations and their characteristics such as spending rates in the United States.
-- [WeJo](https://www.wejo.com/) - Wejo has made it simple and secure to share and access connected car data, on a global scale.
+- [WeJo](https://www.wejo.com/) - Has made it simple and secure to share and access connected car data, on a global scale.
 This data can be used for everything from origin-destination analysis, safety & speed studies, and more.
 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 - [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
 Data can be used to understand active transportation usage and patterns.
 - [Teralytics](https://www.teralytics.net/) - Provides data and insights on mobility patterns based on cellular trace data using a global network of telecom providers.